IntentArchitect/Intent.Modules/docsProject/articles/UserManual/SolutionScreen.md

 # Solution Screen

-Ths screen allows for the creation / maintainenance a solution.
+Ths screen allows for the creation / maintenance a solution.
 A solution simply represents a named logical grouping of applications.

 ![Image of the Solution Screen](../../images/UserManual/SolutionScreen.png)